sonnenbe-dot/GBAS-GUI/README.md

 <p align="center">

-***It is important to note that the ”_”separators are important in the filename structure of all intermediate and final output files, so under any circumstances add any additional ”_” in the samplenames, primernames and raw data FASTQ filenames besides the ones described above.***
+***It is important to note that the ”_”separators are important in the filename structure of all intermediate and final output files, so under any circumstances do not add any additional ”_” in the samplenames, primernames and raw data FASTQ filenames besides the ones described above.***

 </p>